snakemake/snakemake/docs/snakefiles/configuration.rst

             expand("{sample}.{yourparam}.output.pdf", sample=config["samples"], param=config["yourparam"])

 If the `configfile` statement is not used, the config variable provides an empty array.
-In addition to the `configfile` statement, config values can be overwritten via the command line or the [Snakemake API](http://snakemake.readthedocs.org), e.g.:
+In addition to the `configfile` statement, config values can be overwritten via the command line or the :ref:`api_reference_snakemake`, e.g.:

 .. code-block:: console